Hawaii Braces For 'Life Threatening' Flash Flooding, After Lane Weakens

 Still, he cautioned, it "doesn't mean it's over."

-Caldwell told residents to be a high alert as the near-stationary Lane with winds whipping up to 70 mph lingers on the island and can still cause significant damage and disruptions, including power outages.
+Caldwell told residents to be a high alert as the near-stationary Lane with winds whipping up to 70 mph lingers and can still cause significant damage and disruptions, including power outages.

 Officials also expressed concern about the spread of brush fires, which they said have already scorched more than 2,000 acres and destroyed several homes.
 Some residents hunkered down in a shelter on Maui were forced to flee after a fire broke out.